AttneonCorp/needlelaunch/README.md

 Once you are done with the configuration step, run the 'make' command.<br/> The output will be in the out folder.
 Copy the out/titles folder to your SD Card.

+**Status**

+Currently it is still a WIP and I am not responsible for any issues while using this software.<br/>
+Only use this if you have a NAND Backup and a fusee vulnerable switch

 **Troubleshooting**

-For any help and support, please make an issue on the Github Issue Tracker.<br/> Once this releases, I will make a discord for troubleshooting
+For any help and support, please make an issue on the Github Issue Tracker.<br/> Once this releases, I will make a discord for troubleshooting.

 **Credits**